 Struggling financially?
 Get help now!
-Savannah Technical College has a SNAP Outreach Specialist on staff to help you get the benefits you need.
-SNAP Eligibility screening application and re-certification assistance is available at Savannah, Effingham, Crossroads and Liberty Campuses.
+Savannah Technical College has a SNAP Outreach Specialist to help you get the benefits you need with a smoother, faster application process.
+SNAP eligibility screening, application submission, and renewal assistance are available.

 What is SNAP?

 As a low-income college student, you may be eligible SNAP.
 The Supplemental Nutrition Assistance Program also known as the food stamp program, is a federally funded program that provides monthly benefits to low-income households to help purchase good food for good nutrition.

 As a student, you must meet special qualifications for SNAP benefits.
 Your income and has to fall below the federal gross and net income limits.

 - Your gross income the amount of money you make before any taxes or other deductions are subtracted from the total amount earned.

 - Net income is the amount of your income that is left over after all deductions have been subtracted.

 In addition to income guidelines, students who attend college at least half time must meet at least one of the following eligibility criteria:

 - Work an average of 20 hours per week